 High-risk (a cumulative score greater than 7, see staging section below) and stage II to IV disease are treated with multi-agent chemotherapy, adjuvant radiation, and surgery.

 Following treatment and hCG normalization, quantitative hCG levels should be checked monthly for one year with physical exam twice in the same time frame.
 If a subsequent pregnancy occurs, first-trimester pelvic ultrasound should be performed to confirm uterine location due to the small but present risk of recurrent choriocarcinoma; the placenta should be submitted for histologic examination of recurrence.

 Surgical resection of either the uterus or metastatic foci is utilized in conjunction with chemotherapy in approximately half of the patients with high-risk choriocarcinoma.

-Use 3000 cGy, given in 200 cGy fractions, for whole brain irradiation for central nervous system (CNS) metastases.
+Use 3000 cGy, given in 200 cGy fractions, for whole brain irradiation of central nervous system (CNS) metastases.

 In the United States, low-risk (cumulative score less than 7, refer to staging section below) and stage I to III choriocarcinoma is treated with either methotrexate or actinomycin D chemotherapy with survival rates approaching 100%.

-In the United States and the United Kingdom, multi-agent chemotherapy with etoposide, actinomycin D, methotrexate, folinic acid, cyclophosphamide, and vincristine is utilized as a first-line treatment for patients with high-risk choriocarcinoma.
+In the United States and the United Kingdom, multi-agent chemotherapy with etoposide, actinomycin D, methotrexate, folinic acid, cyclophosphamide, and vincristine are utilized as first-line treatment for patients with high-risk choriocarcinoma.

 In the United Kingdom, gestational choriocarcinoma is usually treated with a combination of etoposide, methotrexate, actinomycin D, cyclophosphamide, and vincristine.
 If the patient has a large tumor load, induction therapy with etoposide and cisplatin has shown good results.